 The truth is most websites that are new will start at the very bottom until you’ve built up some kind of authority on your site and applied the right SEO methods.
 Wrong SEO methods can very well keep your site hidden.
 And, you do not want that!

-They crawl and index billions and billions of documents, files, news, pages, videos, and images, across the entire world wide web.
+The First Major function is they crawl and index billions and billions of documents, files, news, pages, videos, and images, across the entire world wide web.
 Crawling the web is also referred to as a spider, bots, or robots.
 Today you may see me use the variety of the three.
 A spider or a bot uses software that is deployed, once deployed the internet bots will systematically browse the entire world wide web.

 The spiders find and organizes information by following links, and gathering all the billions of information and keywords listed on the internet.
 Then it takes this information, organizes it into indexes or references and ranks the information for search engine result pages which is known as SERPS.

 It is also important to know that Google does not just rank your website itself.
 It will rank your web pages, videos, images, homepages, or any other page within your website.
 The Google spiders or bots will retrieve the content of the words, code, links, and other resources that make up your web page.